[?] Subscribe To This Site

 In the United States alone, an estimated 126 million people are exposed to second hand smoke through drifting smoke.
 Public place smoking increases the risk of lung cancer, heart disease and other respiratory ailments in involuntary smokers.

-For this reason big airports in the world like Los Angeles International in the States and O R Thambo International in South Africa have altogether banned terminal building smoking.
+For this reason big airports in the world like Los Angeles International in the United States and O R Thambo International in South Africa have altogether banned terminal building smoking.
 In the US about fourteen states have enacted what qualifies for comprehensive smoking laws for workplaces, restaurants and bars.
-Follow link to read more on smoking laws.

 RETURN TO TOP

 Secondhand smoke is one single reason why public space smoking remains an alarming public health hazard.
-The only protection that non-smokers can possibly get is through legislated restriction of smoking in public places.
+The only protection that non-smokers can possibly get is through legislated restriction of smoking in public places or some tighter tobacco regulations.

 Children in homes remain the hopeless captives of involuntary smoking since on their own they cannot escape.
 In fact even when the parent leaves for work or some other chores; thirdhand smoke hanging in clothes, carpets, curtains and other such places is still dangerous.
 Government instituted bans end just outside the door into the house.